-The Samsung ITP 5100 series IP keyphones provide full iDCS keyphone functionality locally or remotely on an IP network.
-The unique ITP keyphone instruments communicate with the OfficeServ 7100 system in a proprietary IP message format to emulate full keyphone functionality.
-Working in conjunction with the MP10/MP10a and the MGI, the ITP keyphone can access all station features and trunk facilities on the OfficeServ 7100 system.
+The Samsung ITP series IP keyphones provide full iDCS keyphone functionality locally or remotely on an IP network.
+The unique ITP keyphone instruments communicate with the OfficeServ system in a proprietary IP message format to emulate full keyphone functionality.
+Working in conjunction with the MP20S and an OAS card the ITP keyphone can access all station features and trunk facilities on the OfficeServ system.
 The ITP keyphone can function on private networks (Intranet) or public IP networks (Internet).
 ITP keyphones support DHCP services and can also function behind NAT (Network Address Translation) routers.
-All of the ITP models support PoE (Power Over Ethernet, IEEE 802.3af).
-This means that they can be powered by any PoE LAN switch instead of the AC adapter.
-Of course they can still be powered by the AC adapter connection to an AC outlet.
 There are three types of ITP 5100 series keyphones:

-ITP-5121D and ITP-5107S
+• ITP-5121D and ITP-5107S

-The ITP-5121D and ITP-5107S have 21 and 7 programmable buttons respectively and full traditional iDCS keyset functionality.
-The LCD display is a 2 line 16 character display that informs the user as to call status and call states.
+The ITP-5121D and ITP-5107S have 21 and 7programmable buttons respectively and full traditional iDCS keyset functionality.
+The LCD display is a 2 line 36 character display that informs the user as to call status and call states.
 The LCD also indicates incoming call parameters.
 Traditional features such as Station Camp-on, Station Paging, Offhook Voice Announce are seamless with the ITP series keyphones.
 Other traditional buttons such as Transfer, Hold, Speaker, Volume control, Redial, Conference and the Samsung intuitive Softkeys make them truly functional.
 In addition to the standard keyphone keys there is a navigation button that allows scrolling though various keyphone menu parameters (navigation key is not available on 5107S model).
 See the ITP 5100 Series Keyphone User Guides for more details.